bkavuncu/GDO/GDO.Apps.SeparateDD3/README.md

 6. In browser, input client2 URL:http://localhost:8080/Web/DD3/App.html?confId=0&controlId=3&clientId=2&row=1&column=1&numClients=2
 7. You will find the transition application (confId = 0) will be launched successfully.

+## Set up nodejs server in VM
+1. Connect to the VM.
+2. Install the nodejs via https://nodejs.org/en/download/.
+3. Install the mongodb via https://www.mongodb.com/download-center#community.
+4. Upload the project into the VM.
+5. Find the project directory and input "npm install" in the console.
+6. Lauch the nodejs server via "node server.js".
+7. Open the control Pannel via http://serverpublicIP:8080/Web/DD3/Control.html?confId=0&controlId=3&numClients=2
+8. Open client one via http://serverpublicIP:8080/Web/DD3/App.html?confId=0&controlId=3&clientId=1&row=1&column=1&numClients=2
+9. Open client two via http://serverpublicIP:8080/Web/DD3/App.html?confId=0&controlId=3&clientId=2&row=1&column=1&numClients=2
+10. You will find the transition application (confId = 0) will be launched successfully.
+11. In order to do the GDO test, visit http://dsimanagement.doc.ic.ac.uk.
+(Make suer you have the access to this service.)

 ## License (BAI)